bitovi/academy/src/typescript/3-configuration.md

 We can also configure linting options to catch bugs and help enforce uniform styling.
 The following options will warn on unused local variables and parameters, and expressions or declarations implying 'any'.

-Besides linting with the Typescript compiler, `tsc`, it is recommended to use a specialized linter like TSLint (now deprecated) or `ESLint`.
+Besides linting with the TypeScript compiler, `tsc`, it is recommended to use a specialized linter like TSLint (now deprecated) or `ESLint`.

 ```javascript
 {